Chart Color Schemes

 Wakefield - Barunga West has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects that could affect this region.
-Notable ones include Blyth Battery, Kulpara Quarry Operations, Kadina Northeastern Fringe Rezoning (Daddow Court / Abbott Drive), and Kadina Central.
-The following list details those most likely to be relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may affect the region.
+Notable projects include Blyth Battery, Kulpara Quarry Operations, Kadina Northeastern Fringe Rezoning (Daddow Court / Abbott Drive), and Daddow Court and Abbott Drive Residential Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.